smashedr/alexa-maker-queue/README.md

 ## Features

+- Close the queue
+- Open the queue
 - Get the next level
 - Get a random level
 - Skip the current level
 - Undo getting the next level
-- Close the queue
-- Open the queue

 ## Example Phrases

+- Alexa, ask Mario Maker to Open the queue
 - Alexa, ask Mario Maker to Close the queue
-- Alexa, ask Mario Maker to Open the quueue
 - Alexa, ask Mario Maker for the next level
 - Alexa, ask Mario Maker for a random level
 - Alexa, ask Mario Maker to skip